Background to the Birth of King Edward VI

 On 16th October, Jane Seymour became ill with diarrhoea and sickness, possibly caused by food poisoning since records indicate her eating ‘unsuitable foods’ after the birth.
 Although she recovered she was taken ‘gravely ill’ on 24th October and died that night.
 The King was very upset by her death and shut himself away for several days.

-The young prince has his own household from birth.
+The young prince had his own household from birth.
 Sir William Sidney was given the task of running the household.
 He was responsible for the safety of Edward and had to make sure the security and cleanliness of the household met King Henry’s express requirements.
 Margaret Bryan was appointed governess while his chief nursemaid was Sybil Penne.
 Later, Margaret Bryan was replaced by Blanche Herbert.

 In 1541 Edward was taken ill with quartan fever, a type of malaria.
 Henry immediately dispatched his personal physician, Dr William Butts to the Prince’s bedside.
 For a time it was believed that Edward would die, but then his health improved and he made a full recovery.